Published at 2021, June 5th

 Once we mix both terms, we can see a culture of sustainability as one in which organizational members have shared assumptions and beliefs about the value of balancing economic efficiency, social fairness and environmental impacts.

 Therefore, organizations with a strong sustainability culture strive to support a healthy environment and improve the lives of others while continuing to operate successfully over the long term.

 But how can such sustainable business cultures be created?

-Building from Hofstede’s Model, here are 5 examples of how to create a culture of sustainability, whose implementation will vary greatly according to the stage, industry, and agility of organizations:
+Building from Hofstede’s Model, here are 5 examples of how to create a culture of sustainability.
+Their implementation will vary greatly according to the stage, industry, and agility of each organization.

 1 – In Companies With A Sustainable Culture, Senior Management Must Walk the Talk

 As role models of the company, senior managers play a fundamental role in showing everyone the importance sustainability plays to the company.

 For instance, by explicitly favoring long-term vs. short-term payoff options during meetings everyone is remembered that shortcuts to profiting at the expense of the planet and society aren’t the way to “get things done”.